One Fatal Accident Per 10 Million Flights

 Categories of Aviation Safety Data

-Safety data comes from multiple sources, each providing different insights:
+Safety data flows from multiple sources, and each one gives you a different angle:

 Accident and Incident Reports